sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 directory, the starter code will be in `ComputationalArt/recursive_art.py`.
 In addition to fetching the starter code, you should also install the [Pillow fork](https://pillow.readthedocs.org/) of the Python Imaging Library ("PIL").
-To do so, execute the following command at the Linux terminal:
+To do so, execute the following command at the Linux terminal or Windows command prompt:

 ```bash
 $ pip install Pillow